webpack-contrib/worker-loader/README.md

 Type: `Boolean`
 Default: `false`

-You can also inline the worker as a BLOB with the `inline` parameter
+You can also inline the worker as a BLOB with the `inline` parameter.

 **webpack.config.js**